← Back to Articles

 Architecture as Code: The Senior Engineer’s Edge in an AI Era

 We live in a world of AI.
-There’s a new model update every two weeks and the countdown until the death of the software engineer creeps ever closer.
+New model update every two weeks, the countdown until the death of the software engineer creeping ever closer.
 So you can stop reading here.

 Why It Matters for Tech Leadership, Engineers, and Recruiters

 AI trend: At large enterprises, AI pair programmers now author a material share of net‑new code.
 GitHub (Microsoft) reports developers accept roughly 30-40% of Copilot suggestions on average, with some languages and teams exceeding 50%.
-AWS customers using CodeWhisperer report significantly faster task completion in controlled benchmarks (often cited at ~57% faster).
-Net: double‑digit percentages of new production code at big companies are already machine‑generated-and that share is rising-especially in boilerplate‑heavy stacks. such as AWS, Microsoft, others.
+AWS customers using CodeWhisperer report ~57% faster task completion in controlled benchmarks.
+Net: double‑digit percentages of new production code at big companies are already machine‑generated—and that share is rising—especially in boilerplate‑heavy stacks such as AWS, Microsoft, others.

-However, writing code is just a small part of software, and arguably the portion that least differentiates engineers.
-Yes, people will argue about what is clean code, what variables should be named, what languages are best but generally speaking, if you can master one of the primary enterprise back-end languages (Java/Kotlin, C++, Go, Ruby) a front end language (JavaScript or TypeScript) and SQL then you have the basic tools you need to be considered full-stack.
-And well, LLMs are pretty good at generating text, code is a language, and the exact type of content purposed for AI.
+But writing code is just a small part of software, and the portion that least differentiates engineers.
+Yes, people will argue about clean code, variable naming, which languages are best.
+If you can master one of the primary enterprise back-end languages (Java/Kotlin, C++, Go, Ruby), a front end language (JavaScript or TypeScript), and SQL then you have the basic tools you need to be considered full-stack.
+LLMs are pretty good at generating text, code is a language, and it’s the exact type of content purposed for AI.
 Now what?

 The job of a senior level software engineer (or manager) is to raise the gaze beyond the microservice or JIRA ticket you are currently working on.
 How should an application flow, what do users expect (requirements), what is the impact on other portions of the business if you make certain decisions?
-In summary, tradeoffs.
+Tradeoffs.

 This isn’t a new concept, but it becomes more important — Architecture diagrams as code.

-I had a conversation with our principal architect last week and our teams are primarily moving away from visual diagrams such as Gliffy, Miro, or Visio towards text based diagrams such as PlantUML or Mermaid.
+I had a conversation with our principal architect last week and our teams are moving away from visual diagrams such as Gliffy, Miro, or Visio towards text based diagrams such as PlantUML or Mermaid.
 Each has their place.
-IF you are presenting to key decision makers or non-technical folks then the visual based diagram is probably going to be a better fit for your audience.
+If you’re presenting to key decision makers or non-technical folks, the visual based diagram is going to be a better fit for your audience.
 But for technical documents and flow diagrams, text-based proves superior.
 You can easily embed these in wikis or commit to code in GitHub/BitBucket.

 Pros and Cons of Diagrams‑as‑Code